The Very Best Books For Your Viennese, Jewish, and Culinary Therapy

 HERE’S a tiny selection of good reads and references for your investigation of Vienna, Sigmund Freud, his cooking and favorite foods, the city’s culture and history, on Jewish, Hungarian, Italian and other influences on local cuisine, and on cooking in general, as they pertain to a Viennese foodnik’s therapy.
 With some painful exceptions, all books are in English.

 Books, especially these, do have a positive effect on the outcome of your culinary therapy!
 Buying them in a brick and mortar bookshop is even more conducive.
 In Vienna, there’s Dorothy Singer’s bookshop, the city’s one and only Jewish bookshop, situated next to Vienna’s main synagogue at Rabensteig 3.
 Not far from there you’ll find mainly books in English at Shakespeare & Company.
-For German books, go to Brigitte Salanda’s bookshop a.buch, an institution, where you’ll find a fine selection of books on psychoanalysis.
-Else, turn to Kuppitsch or Morawa.
-At Hartliebs one can also find French and Italian books.
+For German books, go to Brigitte Salanda’s bookshop a.buch, an institution, where you’ll also find a fine selection of books on psychoanalysis and related topics.
+For books in German, French or Italian turn to Hartliebs.
+(If everything fails, have a look at the offer at Herder, Kuppitsch, Morawa, Thalia, in this particular order, or especially for used books at AbeBooks.)

 Surprising culinary perspectives on psychoanalysis and its founder: Did you ever read Freud’s own cookbook – available in English?
 Though, a serious further investigation of Freud’s food related habits will require some German skills.